 Travel: From Durango drive 47 miles to Silverton.
-Turn northeast and proceed up Greene Street, the main drag, to the north end of town.
-Zero-out your trip meter as you make a soft right onto San Juan CR 2.
+Turn northeast and proceed up Greene Street to the north end of town.
+Make a soft right onto San Juan CR 2 and measure from here.
 The road turns to a smooth, dirt surface at 1.9 miles.
 Park on the right at 3.6 miles, 0.1 mile before the Animas River crossing.
-Allow 1:15 from Durango.

 Quote: I went to the woods because I wished to live deliberately, to front only the essential facts of life, and see if I could not learn what it had to teach, and not, when I came to die, discover that I had not lived.
 Henry David Thoreau